comworkio/comwork-cloud-wiki/terms.md

 This instance is hosted in France by [COMWORKIO SASU](https://www.comwork.io) (R.C.S Paris 838 757 987) on [Scaleway](https://www.scaleway.com).

+## What is the pricing model?

+You'll find all the details about the sizing and pricing model [here](./sizing_pricing.md).

 ## How the secured payment is working?

 The bill are monthly issued, you can find how to download and pay those bills with [this tutorial](./tutorials/console/public/billing.md).